bitrise-io/devcenter/_articles/en/troubleshooting/known-xcode-issues.md

 * First of all, if you use `xcpretty` to format the output try a build without it (if you use the Xcode Test step you can set `xcodebuild` as the "Output Tool" option/input to not to format the log produced by `xcodebuild`).
 The cause is: `xcpretty` sometimes omits the error message in it's output.
-[Related GitHub issue](https://github.com/bitrise-io/bitrise.io/issues/27).
 * If you don't use our `Xcode Test` step to run your UI Test you should try to run it with our Xcode Test step.
 We always try to improve the reliability of the step, implementing known workarounds for common issues.